-This is Day 5 of the 14-Day Gratitude Challenge where hundreds of participants around the world gathered together to practice gratitude for 14 days.
-This challenge was conducted in Aug 2013 and is now over–however, you can still do the tasks in your own time!
-Visit the overview page for all Gratitude Challenge tasks and posts.
+This is Day 5 of the 14-Day Gratitude Challenge held in Aug 2013, where we practice gratitude for 14 days.
+The challenge is now over but you can do the tasks in your own time.
+Visit the overview page for all the challenge tasks.

-Hey everyone, welcome to Day 5 of our 14-day gratitude challenge!
-Let’s get started, shall we?
+Hey everyone, welcome to Day 5 of our 14-day gratitude challenge! :D Let’s get started, shall we?

 Day 5: Adversary

 Adversary, n. — a person, group, or force that opposes or attacks; opponent; enemy; foe.

 An adversary is anyone who is an opposing force to you in life.

 In the area of friendship, perhaps it’s that “friend” who seems to have the nastiest things to say to you.

 In your family, perhaps it’s a parent, sibling, or relative who naysays everything you want to do.

 In romantic relationships, it may be that ex whom you had such a terrible, on-again, off-again relationship for the longest time and was only able to get out of after much struggle.
 It might be your husband/wife/partner who did you wrong and caused your failed marriage/relationship.